Lecture Notes Of Class 15: Flexbox - Part 2

 HTML Structure:

-Create the basic structure of the navigation bar using nav
+Create the basic structure of the navigation bar using nav, ul, and li elements.

 2.